ivanitlearning/AWS-Associate-Courses/README.md

   - Provides managed AWS endpoints.
   - Can also perform authentication to prove you are who you claim.
   - You can create an API and present it to your customers for use.
+- Stands in between client and EC2 instance, Lambda function or Fargate.
 - Allows you to create, publish, monitor, and secure APIs (and it does these tasks as a service).
 - Billed based on:
   - number of API calls